Technical Specification

 Built for OS

-It is the native standard for Android ("Private DNS") and iOS.
+It is the native standard for Android ("Private DNS") - one hostname field, no app.
+Apple devices support it via configuration profiles.
 It maintains a persistent connection to reduce latency.

 DNS over QUIC